laserlemon/figaro/README.md

 ## What is this for?

-Figaro is for configuring Rails 3 apps, especially open source Rails apps.
+Figaro is for configuring Rails (3 and 4) apps, especially open source Rails apps.

 Open sourcing a Rails app can be a little tricky when it comes to sensitive configuration information like [Pusher](http://pusher.com/) or [Stripe](https://stripe.com/) credentials.
 You don't want to check private credentials into the repo but what other choice is there?